 Fuel to power your game!

-DUE TO COVID-19 AND THE PERSONAL OBLIGATIONS IT HAS CAUSED OUR OFFICE STAFF, THE CURRENT OFFICE HOURS ARE: 9am-2pm Tuesday and Friday ONLY.
+DUE TO COVID-19 AND THE MANDATES MADE BY THE STATE OF CALIFORNIA FOR ALL NON-ESSENTIAL OFFICES TO BE CLOSED ALONG WITH THE PERSONAL OBLIGATIONS IT HAS CAUSED, OUR CURRENT QUARENTINE OFFICE HOURS ARE: 9am-2pm Tuesday ONLY.

 Please be patient with requests as all account information in stored safely and accurately at our office only.
 WE DO NOT REMOVE ACCOUNT INFORMATION FROM THE OFFICE DUE TO ITS SENSITIVE NATURE.

 We do receive all of your email and text requests.
 PLEASE BE PATIENT.
-We are spending more time trying to respond to emails and not getting through accounts to issue credits to you.
+We are spending more time trying to respond to communications and not getting through accounts to send information to you.

 Be sure to use email: email@example.com.
 Other email addresses are not checked on a weekly basis.